Sturm-Liouville operators with measure-valued coefficients: Linear measure differential equations

 We are now ready to prove the basic existence and uniqueness result.

 \begin{theorem} The initial value problem~\eqref{eqnappLMDE} has a unique solution for each $c\in(a,b)$ and $Y_c\in\C^n$ if and only if the matrix

 for all $x\in(a,b)$.
-In this case solutions are real if $M$, $F$, and $Y_c$ are real. \end{theorem}
+In this case solutions are real if $M$, $F$ and $Y_c$ are real. \end{theorem}

 \begin{proof} First assume that the initial value problem~\eqref{eqnappLMDE} has a unique solution for each $c\in(a,b)$ and $Y_c\in\C^n$.
-Now if the matrix \eqref{eqn:appImOreg} were not regular for some $x_0\in(a,b)$, we had two solutions $Y_1$, $Y_2$ such that $Y_1(x_0)\not=Y_2(x_0)$ but $Y_1(x_0+)=Y_2(x_0+)$.
-Indeed one only has to take solutions with different initial conditions at $x_0$ such that
+Now if the matrix \eqref{eqn:appImOreg} was not invertible for some $x_0\in(a,b)$, we would have two distinct solutions $Y_1$, $Y_2$ such that $Y_1(x_0)\not=Y_2(x_0)$ but $Y_1(x_0+)=Y_2(x_0+)$.
+Indeed, one only had to take solutions with different initial conditions at $x_0$ such that

 But then one had